TheSongOfEnderion/josee/Chapters/Chapter 10 - The Mayor's Daughter.md

 'Considering Milady's personality, she definitely couldn't stand waiting.
 Walking out of the room while the target is making a decision, how brilliant!'

 "Wait!", Jorgen shouted.
-His breath a bit haggard.
+His breathING a bit haggard.

 Josee stopped in her tracks without even bothering to look behind.